-Exception: Where a standpipe system is used as a combination standpipe and sprinkler system, the sprinkler risers and cross connections that are also used for the standpipe system must be painted red and the handles of valves serving such combination system must be painted yellow.
+Where a standpipe system that is used as a combination standpipe and sprinkler system is required to be painted pursuant to BC 905.11, the sprinkler risers and cross connections that are also used for the standpipe system must be painted red, and the handles of valves serving such combination standpipe and sprinkler system must be painted yellow.
+Certification of compliance with the painting requirements must be maintained on the premises and made available for inspection by the Buildings Department and Fire Department representatives.